pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-general-intelligence-test.liquid.md

 The field of psychometrics is now a well-established discipline, and its findings about the measurement of human intelligence are reliable.
-The same cannot be said for the state of the art in measuring intelligence of artificial agents.
+The same cannot be said for the state of the art in measuring intelligence of artificial systems.

-## Difficulties evaluating artificial agents
+## Difficulties evaluating intelligence of systems

-The conditions under which intelligence tests are carried out on humans are not easily transferable to artificial agents.
+The conditions under which intelligence tests are carried out on humans are not easily transferable to systems.

-When evaluating human intelligence, it's not expected that the human will train for the test; however, that's the current paradigm for evaluating artificial agents.
-Developers provide as many examples as possible during a "training phase" so the agent can learn and perform well in a final evaluation.
+When evaluating human intelligence, it's not expected that the human will train for the test; however, that's the current paradigm for evaluating systems.
+Developers provide as many examples as possible during a "training phase" so the system can learn and perform well in a final evaluation.

-It's difficult to build a test for artificial agents that cannot easily be exploited -- by the use of shortcuts -- leading to a high score but in which the agent does not show the type of intelligence the test is set to measure.
+It's difficult to build a test for systems that cannot easily be exploited -- by the use of shortcuts -- leading to a high score but in which the system does not show the type of intelligence the test is set to measure.
 As Chollet puts it:

 > ... optimizing for a single metric or set of metrics often leads to tradeoffs and